 In 1905 he developed and patented an entirely new principle, proportional levers.
 Similar to stepped drum machines the input is done by sliders, one for each digit, and the slider shifts a gear along an axle so that it engages with the mechanism.
 In this case that is not a stepped drum for each digit, but a set of ten parallel toothed racks shared by all the input digits.
 These toothed racks are pivoted to an arm, and when one end of that arm swings out, the racks move different amounts, varying from 0 to 9 units.
 The register wheels move in one direction only, so when the racks have returned to their starting position the input has been added to the register.
 For subtraction the other end of the arm is moved so that complementary digits are added.
 Hamann called this machine the Euklid.

 In 1907 Hamann's company was bought by Mercedes Bureaumaschinenwerke.
-They continued to make the Gauss for a few years, but it was mainly the Euklid machines that became successful and were developed further.
-Mercedes-Euklid variants, all based on the same principle, were produced until the 1960s.
+They continued to make the Gauss for a few years, and made the Mercedes Plus which was an adding machine that Hamann designed, but it was mainly the Euklid machines that became successful and were developed further.
+Mercedes-Euklid models, all based on the same principle, were produced until the 1960s.

 |A||1925-1926||501- 1000||Black colour; DTW logo; Wingnuts for clearing; Input clearing button at top-left; Carriage left-shift lever on the right, no right-shift lever; Overflow bell on outside.|

 |B||1926-1927||1001- 1500||Carry mechanism in counter; Crank reverse tab|

 |C||1927-1937||1501- 8200||Carriage right-shift lever on the left; Overflow bell internal|

 |D||1937-1944||8200-12000||Both carriage shift buttons next to crank on right; Wingnuts replaced by clearing levers at each end of carriage.|